Min. time required: 2:00

 The easiest way to reach the Rhine Falls is by train, to either the station called "Neuhausen Rheinfall" or "Schloss Laufen am Rheinfall" on the other side of the river.
 Both stations are located right next to the falls.

 The town Schaffhausen is often associated with the falls.
-It's close to the falls, but it's not the right destination to put in if you search for connections.
+It's close to the falls, but it's not the right destination to fill out when searching for connections.

 How to reach the falls from Zurich

-There are trains from the main railway station of Zurich to both 'Neuhausen Rheinfall' and 'Schloss Laufen am Rheinfall'.
+There are trains from the main railway station of Zurich to both "Neuhausen Rheinfall" and "Schloss Laufen am Rheinfall".
 A single journey takes 45 to 60 minutes.
-Some of the connections are direct ones, others require a change of trains in Schaffhausen.
+Some of the connections are direct ones, others require a change of trains in Schaffhausen or Neuhausen.

 Arrival by car